-- (a) No current director or officer of, or nominee for election as director of Vivant, or any associate of any of the foregoing persons, has any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon in the stockholders' meeting, other than the election of the members of the Board of Directors. - (b) No director has informed Vivant in writing that he intends to oppose any action to be taken by Vivant at the meeting.
+- (a) None of the directors or officers of Vivant at any time since the beginning of the last fiscal year, or nominee for election as director of Vivant, or any associate of any of the foregoing persons, have any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon in the stockholders' meeting, other than the election of the members of the Board of Directors. - (b) No director has informed Vivant in writing that he intends to oppose any action to be taken by Vivant at the meeting.